SMSPIRITUALITY—MEDIA

 The formula

-The classical Pāli formula is three lines, each spoken three times: buddhaṃ saraṇaṃ gacchāmi — I go for refuge to the Buddha — dhammaṃ saraṇaṃ gacchāmi — I go for refuge to the Dharma — saṅghaṃ saraṇaṃ gacchāmi — I go for refuge to the Sangha.
-The triple repetition (tisaraṇa) is structural: each refuge is renewed in three voices to mark the move from intention through articulation into formal commitment.
+The classical Pāli formula is three lines, each spoken three times: buddhaṃ saraṇaṃ gacchāmi (I go for refuge to the Buddha), dhammaṃ saraṇaṃ gacchāmi (I go for refuge to the Dharma), saṅghaṃ saraṇaṃ gacchāmi (I go for refuge to the Sangha).
+The triple repetition (tisaraṇa) marks a move from intention through articulation into formal commitment.
 The Sanskrit version differs only in declension.
-The three objects are the triratna — three jewels — and the act of going for refuge is what constitutes a person upāsaka or upāsikā (lay male or female devotee) in the Theravāda classification, the entry-level commitment that distinguishes the formal Buddhist from the sympathetic observer.
-The formula is normally recited in front of a teacher or monastic at a ceremony of taking refuge — a pabbajjā or its lay equivalent — and is then reaffirmed daily, alongside the five precepts, as the opening of personal practice.
+The three objects are the triratna, the three jewels.
+The act of taking refuge is what constitutes a person upāsaka or upāsikā (lay male or female devotee) in the Theravāda classification, the entry-level commitment that distinguishes a formal Buddhist from a sympathetic observer.
+The formula is normally recited before a teacher or monastic at a ceremony of taking refuge, then reaffirmed daily alongside the five precepts as the opening of personal practice.
 Most Buddhist liturgies, across every school, begin with some version of this triple recitation.

 What each refuge is